5G Internet Providers

 With 4G, the cell towers (network nodes) are designed to reach as broad of an area as possible.
 Not only does this expand service area, but it also reduces the number of towers necessary to deliver service to a given area.

-Companies are taking a different approach with 5G.
+Although 5G can be more than 10 times faster than 4G, it does have its limitations.
+5G signals don’t travel as far as 4G.
+So it takes hundreds of small nodes sprinkled throughout the city to provide 5G coverage, instead of a few dozen cell phone towers.
 In the simplest terms, 5G is like having high-powered Wi-Fi routers dispersed all over the city to function as the network nodes.
 So, your internet provider’s network will function more like your home network, but much faster.

 How will internet providers use 5G?

-While none of the 5G nodes can reach the total area of a cell tower, they can transmit at higher speeds and don’t necessarily require as much infrastructure.
-This means companies can install more of them to make up for the reduced area they cover.
+While 5G nodes cover a much smaller area than cell towers, they can transmit at higher speeds and don’t necessarily require as much infrastructure.
+This means companies must install more of them to make up for the reduced area they cover.

 After incremental improvements in technology over the past several years, Internet Service Providers (ISPs) are ready to test this new internet configuration, and we’re all about to reap the rewards of that effort.